MASTOPEXY (Breast Lift)

 Over the years, factors such as pregnancy, nursing, and the force of gravity take their toll on a woman’s breasts.
 As the skin loses its elasticity, the breasts often lose their shape and firmness and begin to sag.
 Breast lift, or Mastopexy, is a surgical procedure to raise and reshape sagging breasts, also can reduce the size of the areola, the darker skin surrounding the nipple.
 If your breasts are small or have lost volume (for example, after pregnancy) breast implants inserted in conjunction with mastopexy can increase both their firmness and their size.

 If you’re considering a mastopexy, this information will help provide a basic understanding of what a breast lift can and cannot achieve.
 Because each individual patient is different no amount of written information can replace a personal consultation with Dr. Jesús Gómez Mendoza and his team.

-The following information is strictly the opinion of Dr. Jesús Gómez Mendoza and his associates and pertains to breast lift procedures as performed by him.
+The following information is strictly the opinion of Dr. Jesús Gómez Mendoza and pertains to breast lift procedures as performed by him.